Thomas-Frew/Weather-Aggregation-Server/README.md

 - `fetchSpecificData`: Fetch a specific (not most recent) entry from an AggregationServer.
 - `fetchMissingData`: Fail to fetch a non-existent entry from an AggregationServer.
 Ensure the response is 404.
 - `fetchNoData`: Fail to fetch a non-existent entry from an AggregationServer that has no data.
 Ensure the response is 404.
+- `useCanonicalHostname`: Successfully fetch data from a hostname with "http" on the front.
 - `regularRequestsSent`: Run the GETClient and ensure data is fetched every 2 seconds.

 ### JsonParserTests